Cocoon-Data-Transformation/cocoon/README.md

 😎 **Cocoon** uses LLMs to augment data engineering and data science.

-Cocoon is a lightweight Python Library, that connects to your DB for EDA, and write SQL for data engineering.
+Cocoon is a lightweight Python Library, that connects to your DB (e.g., Snowflake, DuckDB) for EDA, and writes SQL for data engineering.

 ## Profile: Semantically understand your data and detect anomalies